 A: Like many newish words, “factoid” is a work in progress.
 When it first showed up in English in the early 1970s, it referred to a dubious assumption presented as fact by the news media.

-The first published reference to the word in the Oxford English Dictionary is from Norman Mailer’s 1973 biography of Marilyn Monroe.
+As we wrote in 2010, the first published reference to the word “factoid” in the Oxford English Dictionary is from Norman Mailer’s 1973 biography of Marilyn Monroe.

 In the book, Mailer describes factoids as “facts which have no existence before appearing in a magazine or newspaper, creations which are not so much lies as a product to manipulate emotion in the Silent Majority.”

 The OED defines this early usage more broadly as “something that becomes accepted as a fact, although it is not (or may not be) true; spec. an assumption or speculation reported and repeated so often that it is popularly considered true; a simulated or imagined fact.”

 It says the word was formed by adding the “-oid” suffix to the noun “fact.”
 The suffix is derived in part from the Latin -oīdēs and in part from the Greek -οειδής.
 In classical times, according to the dictionary, it meant “having the form or likeness of, like.”

 Oxford says a new sense of “factoid,” used chiefly by journalists, appeared in the early 1980s: “A brief or trivial piece of information, esp. any of a list of such items presented together.”

 The dictionary’s first citation is from the Book World section in the May 16, 1982, issue of the Washington Post: “A great lump of a book that never stirs from its obsessive accumulation of factoids.”

 The OED is an etymological dictionary based on historical evidence.
 We’ve also checked a half-dozen standard dictionaries, and all but one include both senses.